-How to Get a Business Line of Credit with a Bad Credit Score
+How to Get a Business Line of Credit with Bad Credit

-Four Tips for Qualify for a Business Line of Credit (Even If Your Credit Score Is Low)
+4 Tips to Help You Qualify for a Business Line of Credit with a Poor Credit Score

-There’s no quicker way to ruin your chances of qualifying for financing than to be dishonest with your lender.
-If you have bad credit, you won’t be able to hide it from your lender, so don’t try.
+There’s no quicker way to ruin your chances of qualifying for additional working capital than to be dishonest with your lender.

-Since business credit and personal credit aren’t linked, you can build a strong business credit score even if you have poor personal credit.
-However, to do so, you’ll need to incorporate or form a limited liability company (LLC), obtain a federal employer identification number (EIN), open a business bank account, and register with Dun and Bradstreet to get a D-U-N-S Number.
+Because business credit and personal credit scores aren’t linked, you can build a strong business credit score even if you have poor personal credit.
+However, to do so, you’ll need to take the following steps:

 3. Explore Alternative Lenders and Financing Options

-While it may not be linked to your business credit score, lenders will look at your personal credit history when they’re evaluating you for a business line of credit.
-That’s why it’ll always be important to work on improving your credit score.
+Business lenders will review your personal credit history when evaluating you for a business line of credit.
+That’s why it’s essential to work on improving your credit score.